 We often historically forget this fact.
 World War I erupted as a result of strong nationalistic feelings in Europe.
 The aftermath of both World Wars resulted in the nation of Germany twice being punished as if a moral agent, first by essentially bankrupting the country and second by dividing it.
 Similarly, when Muslim extremists attacked a few prominent American buildings, the nation went to war against the entire nation of Afghanistan.
 Since the rise of the nation state, "national values" have often been confused with ethical systems.
 I have mentioned before that positive law is not identical or necessarily based on ethical norms, but I think that it bears repeating.
 The policy of a nation cannot be confused with what is good.

-Link us.
+Because of this, we are unlikely to see recognize the good when the good is presented to us.
 Jesus was killed by his own people.
 Martin Luther King, Jr was shot by an American.
 Dorothy Day was disliked by many Catholics.
 Harvey Milk was killed for his efforts to further gay rights.
 We tend to only be able to see goodness in the mirror.
 The same is true for evil.
 We recognize now that Hitler was evil, though we did not stop him before 1944.
 The United States and the Soviet Union built up massive stockpiles of nuclear weapons before anyone protested.
 We were in Vietnam for nearly ten years before pressure from both within and without convinced congress to stop.
 The point is, we are not always good at recognizing what is good and what is evil when it happens, though we are always good about seeing it later.

 Thus, it seems to me that within our nations policies and cultural norms, we often ignore what is good and embrace what is evil.